 The Cash Rewards card has a longer 0% intro APR period.
 It provides 12 months at 0% APR for purchases and balance transfers.
 That’s twice as long as the Discover card, so it’s clearly a better offer.

-The extra benefits are pretty much the same between these cards.
-They both have some standard shopping and travel protections.
-And they both provide access to your FICO Score 8 based on your TransUnion credit report.
+The Cash Rewards card also has better extra benefits, which may include some standard shopping and travel protections.
+Both cards provide access to your FICO Score 8 based on your TransUnion credit report.

 Take a look at the bonus categories of these cards.
 That’s where the main differences lie.
 If you’re often buying gas and groceries, the Cash Rewards is a good way to earn rewards throughout the entire year.
 But if you don’t have many of those expenses yet, the rotating categories of the Discover it for Students might have more to offer.
 You could also use both of these cards, as long as you understand how to use credit cards responsibly.
 Use the Cash Rewards card for gas, groceries, and wholesale club purchases.
 And use the Discover it whenever you’ll earn 5% cash back with it, including for those categories just mentioned.